KouroshSimpkins/CompSci-NEA/README.md

 To run the program, you will need to run the python file from the terminal with: python [Img_Extraction/Scan.py] --file[Path to your image] The above code should get the program to run on any Unix operating system.

+As of today (22/12/19) I managed to create a working image scanner, and am now working on building a django site which uses the application as part of the site.
+I aim to get this done by new years day, but we'll see.

 --Kourosh